toskaushik/ExpertSearch/README.md

 CS410_Final_Project - #Professional Health Search

-Team members :

-Ambalika Roy
-Sharad Kaushik
-Faizan Ali Danish Khan

 Introduction :
 The system aims to find medical health professionals in the given research areas.
 The underlying data we are collecting from web crawler from different hospitals like https://nyulangone.org/ and rank it.
 The code is available here.
 We are utilizing the common code from Expert Search system (https://github.com/CS410Fall2020/ExpertSearch).
 At part of search we will display specialization, doctor and contact information.
 For Ranking we will use BM25.

+Team members :
+Ambalika Roy
+Sharad Kaushik
+Faizan Ali Danish Khan

 Implementation of the application:

 Front end: We used java script, CSS3 and bootstrap to create UI.
 Back end: Gunicorn,Flask and python

-An overview of the function of the code.
+An overview of the Software
 The purpose of the code is find the specilized doctor based on search term.
 The user inputs a search term like 'Cardiology' then our system will return following results.
 •	Total number of dcotor who are specilzied in cardilogy